Have questions? We're here.

 Antarctica Highlights

 • Antarctica Camping Trips: For an unparalleled connection with the environment, camp under the starry skies of Antarctica.
-Some cruises offer camping experiences complete with all the necessary equipment, ensuring your safety while you immerse yourself in the raw beauty of the continent.
+Some cruises to Antarctica offer camping experiences complete with all the necessary equipment, ensuring your safety while you immerse yourself in the raw beauty of the continent.

-Antarctica Regions and Top destinations to visit in Antarctica
+Antarctica Regions and Top Destinations to Visit in Antarctica

 • West Antarctica: This region is characterized by its massive ice sheets and glaciers, including the West Antarctic Ice Sheet.
 It is an important area for scientific research on climate change.

 • Ross Sea: Located in the southernmost part of the Pacific Ocean, the Ross Sea region is home to the Ross Ice Shelf, the largest ice shelf in Antarctica.
-It is a critical area for studying the continent's marine ecosystem, Visit Brown Bluff (Tabarin Peninsula) or sail to the remote Peter I Island and Macquarie Island as you approach New Zealand.
+It is a critical area for studying the continent's marine ecosystem.
+Visit Brown Bluff (Tabarin Peninsula) or sail to the remote Peter I Island and Macquarie Island as you approach New Zealand.

 • South Orkney Islands: These islands are a sub-Antarctic archipelago located in the Southern Ocean, not far from the Antarctic Peninsula.
 They are home to various bird species and marine life.